netlify/gocommerce/README.md

 The easiest way to use GoCommerce is with [commerce-js](https://github.com/netlify/netlify-commerce-js).

+**IMPORTANT:** Since Release 1.8.0 of GoCommerce at least Version 5.0.0 of the JavaScript Client is required.

 ## Running the GoCommerce backend

 GoCommerce can be deployed to any server environment that runs Go.
 Minimum requirement for Go is version 1.11 since GoCommerce is using Go modules.